HTS Bioinf - Process for updates to production pipelines

 and .sample

-) are copied to the directories monitored by the automation system and the result files can be inspected and verified.
-On TSD a staging environment is set up to mimic the production one.
-The analyses run there will be sent to ELLA staging and can be verified there.
+) are copied to the directories monitored by the automation system, and the result files can be inspected and verified.
+When the analyses are run on the TSD staging environment, the results will be sent to ELLA staging, and can be verified there.
+Whenever changes in the pipelines will change files used by ELLA, the test results must be checked in ELLA staging.
 Typically, results are compared to previous results available in the production environment (including ELLA production).
+When relevant, lab engineers from GDx or superusers from user units in the department should be involved in this process.

 CI Testing